 My final day, Marysville to North Platte was again challenging on the way to the transcon connection.
 I didn’t even catch up at the servicing stop, but managed shots before North Platte as well as arrival there.
 (See a portion of the dramatic departure from Marysville here)

-The trip overall was a success in terms of capturing great video and still shots.
+The trip was a huge success in terms of capturing great video and still shots.
 I also met some very nice people along the way as I passed through the beautiful Heartland of our country.

 UP 3985 on DVD

 We made a 50 minute video program of our trip with UP 3985.
 It’s the first of three chapters on our DVD Steam Specials in the Heartland.
-Buy it, you’ll like it!

 Steve Mitchell, Yard Goat Images